Syracuse City Museum

 About the Museum

-The Farm and Home building houses items that show the extensive agricultural past of Syracuse when the town was the largest producer of fruit in Davis County in the early 1900s.
+The Barn Building houses items that show the extensive agricultural past of Syracuse when the town was the largest producer of fruit in Davis County in the early 1900s.
 Dairy production is also emphasized and on display is our claim to fame: the two-headed calf.
 Also housed in this building is a replica general dry goods store and the town’s first fire truck.
 The Rentmeister Library of Utah history books is nestled between a blacksmith shop and memorabilia from the local soda shop.

 Please call the museum at 801-614-9674 if you are interested in volunteering.